skg-if/ext-tmpl/index.md

 This is a template of an SKG-IF extension.
 Use this as an home page to describe the overall purpose of the extension.
-In order to document the rest, please use the suggested structure under the `docs/` folder:
+In order to document the rest, please use the suggested folder structure.

-- []